About RESILIENCI.AI — A PANDEMIC INSIGHTS COMPANY

 Eric has served on multiple boards of non-profit and for-profit organizations.
 Eric received a Bachelor in Economics from the University of Michigan, an MBA from Texas A&M University, and completed USC’s Pharmaceutical Executive Development Program.
 Eric has been actively involved in addressing food insecurity issues for over three decades.
 His work includes director positions with the Monterey County Food Bank, Mobile Loaves & Fishes, and the Capital Area Food Bank and Foundation, where he served as Chairman.

-Ms. Davies is Chief Strategic Initiatives and Chief Intellectual Property Officer at Cancer Prevention and Research Institute of Texas.
-She has more than 20 years of experience advising life science companies at all stages of development, and research institutions, across a broad range of business and legal issues.
+Ms. Davies is Associate General Counsel at Edwards Lifesciences – a global leader in patient-focused medical innovations for structural heart disease.
+Ms. Daviess has more than 20 years of experience advising life science companies at all stages of development, and research institutions, across a broad range of business and legal issues.
 Ms. Davies has represented clients in State and Federal Courts and in front of administrative tribunals throughout the United States, and has advised clients and led interdisciplinary trial teams managing disputes on a global basis.
-She is also a licensed patent attorney,
+She is also a licensed patent attorney, Ms. Davies was the Chief Intellectual Property Officer at the Cancer Prevention and Research Institute of Texas prior to joining Edwards.

 Ms. Davies has substantial law firm management experience and has served at all levels of firm management, leading law firm business and practice development efforts.
 Prior to joining CPRIT, she was a partner with Gibson Dunn & Crutcher L.L.P., where she co-chaired the firm’s Life Sciences industry practice.
 Previously, Davies was a partner and member of the Executive Management Committee at Vinson & Elkins, L.L.P., where she led the firm’s Intellectual Property, Technology and Life Science practices.
 Ms. Davies also serves on several non-profit and academic advisory councils, including for the Center for Entrepreneurial and Economic Innovation at the University of Texas at Arlington.